 StrictHostKeyChecking accept-new

-Comes in handy if you’re adding SSH keys to GitHub or mounting remote file systems via SSH where you know the infrastructure but don’t want the initial prompt.
+The first connection to any server proceeds without a prompt.
+Subsequent connections verify the stored host key and warn you if it changes.
+This works well when adding SSH keys to GitHub or mounting remote file systems via SSH where you trust the infrastructure but want to avoid initial prompts.

 Get scalable resources with our VPS hosting with root access and optional software.